hkong-mitre/cvelistV5/README.md

 # cvelistV5

-> MAY CONTAIN SYNTHETIC TEST DATA --- DO NOT USE AS REFERENCE FOR CVEs
->
 > Work In Progress - use for notional workflow and integration only until the public preview release

 This repository is a JSON 5.0 view of the official CVE List.
 It is a work in progress.